Congress Passes the Fight Online Sex Trafficking Act (FOSTA)

-So, it seems that if you own a interactive computer service with the “intent to promote or facilitate” prostitution of another, you can be imprisoned.
-How does one own a website with intent to facilitate prostitution?
+So, it seems that if you own an interactive computer service with the “intent to promote or facilitate” prostitution of another, you can be imprisoned.
+How does one “own a website” with the intent to facilitate prostitution?

 Or, maybe you think it’s not really going to happen?

 Backpage.Com and Affiliated Websites Have Been Seized by Federal Authorities

 On April 6, 2018, Backpage.com, a major classified advertising website, was seized by the FBI, IRS Criminal Investigation Division, and other federal agencies.
 The co-founders of Backpage.com have stated that the company properly screens advertisements; however, in January 2017 the Senate’s Permanent Subcommittee on Investigations released a report of “Backpage.com’s Knowing Facilitation of Online Sex Trafficking.”

 The executive summary of their report stated that “Backpage is involved in 73% of all child trafficking reports that the National Center for Missing and Exploited Children (NCMEC) receives from the general public (excluding reports by Backpage itself).”